California fires leave 2 dead in 'widespread disaster' – DW – 01/08/2025

 Los Angeles Mayor Karen Bass, in a Wednesday morning post on X, told city residents "there will be notable impacts to air quality with winds pushing smoke across the Los Angeles area."

-"Please limit your exposure by remaining indoors with window and doors closed and wearing a properly fit mask," Bass said.
+"Please limit your exposure by remaining indoors with windows and doors closed and wearing a properly fit mask," Bass said.

-The California Institute of Technology, known as CalTech, also cancelled classes on Wednesday due to the nearby Eaton fire.
+The California Institute of Technology, known as CalTech, canceled classes on Wednesday due to the nearby Eaton fire.

 wd/ab (Reuters, AFP)